Rotary Peace Poles

 Every pole requires 5 plaques, 1 for each side and 1 with the club logo & name, pole number and a peace dove.
 See the images attached.

-You will need to purchase a piece of timber which is approximately x and paint it before attaching the vinyl plaques.
-A metal frame can be attached to the bottom and cemented into the hole which should be approximately xxxx deep or it can be a longer pole and directly cemented into the hole.
+You will need to purchase a piece of timber which is approximately 4 x 2 and 2.4m long, paint it before attaching the vinyl plaques.
+A metal frame can be attached to the bottom and cemented into the hole or it can be cemented directly into the hole.
 Make sure it is secured well to deter any vandalism.

-Email: pfcserve@yahoo.com.au ( Peter Clapinski) who has a professional set up including all the templates with many languages to select.
-He will send you proof before you commit to your order.
+Heidi Unferdorben in Australia has a professional set up including all the templates with many languages to select.
+She will send you proof before you commit to your order.

 How can I pay for the plaques?